Skip to content

 Interactive learning tool for understanding the electromagnetic spectrum

-An interactive web application for exploring the electromagnetic spectrum from radio waves to gamma rays.
-This educational tool provides real-time visualization, unit conversion, and comprehensive information.
+An interactive web application for exploring the electromagnetic spectrum from radio waves to gamma rays, with real-time visualization, unit conversion, and educational content for each region.

 Screenshot of Electromagnetic Spectrum Explorer